 ●Antifibrinolytic agents such as tranexamic acid or epsilon aminocaproic acid reduce bleeding by interfering with fibrinolysis and thus reducing clot breakdown.
 In our experience, these agents are less effective in circumcision; they can be used orally or intravenously.
 (See 'Antifibrinolytic therapy for mucosal bleeding' below.)

 ●The procedure should be performed so that the risk of bleeding is minimized (eg, experienced hands, use of Plastibell device).
 This and other techniques are discussed separately.
-(See "Techniques for neonatal circumcision".)
+(See "Techniques for neonatal circumcision", section on 'Techniques'.)

 For the most part, practice is based on clinical experience rather than evidence from randomized trials.
 The variation in practice among experts is illustrated in the following: